evandersondev/dartonic/README.md

 <br/>

-Get instance Dartonic in anywhere in your project:
+Get the Dartonic instance anywhere in your project:

 ```dart
 final db = dartonic.instance;